PhoenixTales/wiki.gothicarchive.org/misc/finster.md

   - blue potion
   - made of Gyre
 - Herbs of Damnation
-  - "Kr�utern der Verdammnis"
+  - `Kr�utern der Verdammnis`
   - can heal
-  - have "indefinitely larger destructive power", one needs to be very careful with them
+  - have `indefinitely larger destructive power`, one needs to be very careful with them
 - Bashir (basil?)
 - Pyrrha

 # Magic
-- "Chratchrsi Wodhwysta Lollolisabo Chack" : teleportation spell
+- `Chratchrsi Wodhwysta Lollolisabo Chack` : teleportation spell